mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 $$ y = -0.0396x^2 + 0.0303x - 0.00024$$

-As it was mentioned, there is minimal difference between quadratic and qubic fit.
+As it was mentioned, there is minimal difference between quadratic and cubic fit.
 You can go ahead and write script taking third degree polynomial to fit  to data, or run snippet prepared in Jupyter Notebook.
-Both polynomials comparison should look similiar to this:
+Both polynomials comparison should look similar to this:

 ![polynomials comparison-linear-fit][poly_comp]